AnthonyLeung1996/bybit-copy-trade/README.md

 7. Either select "No IP restriction" or fill in the IP address if you know them.
 8. Check "Derivatives API V3" > "Trade"

+## Position Mode

+Note that the copy account need to use "One-Way Mode" setting for both ETHUSDT and BTCUSDT.

 ## Steps to change leverage

 1. Change environment variable `BYBIT_LEVERAGE_RATIO` by `vim ~/.bash_profile`.